pencleanenergy/MATCH-model/README.md

 # INSTALLATION

-See "INSTALL.md" for instructions on how to download and install switch 24x7 on your machine.
+See "INSTALL.md" for instructions on how to download and install MATCH on your machine.

 # DIRECTORY STRUCTURE
 ```